ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

 }
 ```

-Then the the frontend is ready to be used and consume info from backend:
+Then the frontend is ready to be used and consume info from backend:

 <p align="center"><img src="assets/week1/Cruddur_notifications.png" alt="accessibility text"></p>